- About HHSentrepreneurs

 Additionally, Internal Entrepreneurs will have the opportunity to participate in networking, mentorship and “lunch and learn” events with some of the most recognizable people in venture capital, lean startup, business, technology and innovation.

-The application period for Internal Entrepreneurs and Project Nominations is open from February 28, 2013 to April 30, 2013.
-HHS Employees ONLY may submit an application HERE.
+The application period for Internal Entrepreneurs and Project Nominations is now closed.

 External Entrepreneurs will be paired with Internal Entrepreneurs from participating Operating / Staff Divisions to work on a specific, high-priority project over a period of 6 - 12 months.